SMEmbed/cboot/CBoot_Standalone_Readme.txt

   you explicitly set it in your CROSS_COMPILE environment variable, as follows.

 - The CBoot makefile uses the toolchain set in the CROSS_COMPILE environment variable.
-The variable must be set to point to your chosen ARM 64-bit toolchain in your path.
+The variable must be set to point to the ARM 64-bit toolchain used by L4T, and must be in your path.

   For example:

-  export CROSS_COMPILE=aarch64-linux-gnu-
+  export CROSS_COMPILE=aarch64-unknown-linux-gnu-

   Consult the Linux for Tegra Development Guide for detailed toolchain information.